ianmackenzie/elm-units/README.md

     to storing a `Duration` or `Angle` or `Temperature` etc. value instead.
-  - Whenever you *have* a `Float` (from an external package, JSON decoder etc.), use a function such as `Duration.seconds`, `Angle.degrees` or `Temperature.fahrenheit` to turn it into a type-safe value.
+  - Whenever you *have* a `Float` (from an external package, JSON decoder etc.), use a function such as `Duration.seconds`, `Angle.degrees` or `Temperature.degreesFahrenheit` to turn it into a type-safe value.
-  - Whenever you *need* a `Float` (to pass to an external package, encode as JSON etc.), use a function such as `Duration.inMillliseconds`, `Angle.inRadians` or `Temperature.inCelsius` to extract the value in whatever units you want.
+  - Whenever you *need* a `Float` (to pass to an external package, encode as JSON etc.), use a function such as `Duration.inMillliseconds`, `Angle.inRadians` or `Temperature.inDegreesCelsius` to extract the value in whatever units you want.

 ### The `Quantity` Type